709macdonald/Song-Circle-Schedule-Creator/README.md

-# Music Festival Schedule Creator
+# Song Circle Schedule Creator

 **Get Coding Project**

-Music Festival Schedule Creator is a web-based application designed to simplify scheduling for singing competitions.
+Song Circle Schedule Creator is a web-based application designed to simplify scheduling for singing competitions.
 It runs on any browser and is written in HTML, CSS, and client side JavaScript.

 ## Overview